Table of Contents

 - Place the Player in a well-ventilated space.

 You can override standard behavior and disable both icons.
-Make sure that you understand the risks of doing so.
+However, you must understand the risks of doing so.

 - Go to the “Screens” list and edit the screen in question.